Alzheimer's Care Center

 - A secure setting with expert care and support 24 hours a day, seven days a week

-- An interdisciplinary team which includes a full-time registered nurse, an activity director, a social worker and compassionate, highly-trained staff
+- An interdisciplinary team which includes a full-time registered nurse, an activity director and compassionate, highly-trained staff

 - Engaging routines, activities, performances, visiting pets and community experiences including visits to local schools, civic groups and churches